 The Peace Region is a prime area for producing exceptional quality grass seeds.
 As one of Canada’s most northern farming regions, we benefit from long daylight hours during the summer, allowing for the production of crops which require a high number of growing degree days.

 Generally favourable rainfall conditions make this region less prone to prolonged droughts often seen elsewhere on the prairies.
-This area has not been as drastically affected by droughts as some other regions.
 In fact, unfavourable conditions in other areas have increased the value of local forage and cereal grains.
 Lower temperatures in winter greatly reduce insect populations, thus limiting the need for pesticides.

 |Types of Crops & Food